I came across this blog post by a Christian and thought it warranted a detailed answer, so I have written one.

 It should also be noted that a “species” is a completely artificial category invented by humans and imposed on ever-changing populations of organisms based on their attributes at one point in time.
 When you factor in time there is no clear boundary between species; defining such a boundary is essentially impossible due to the great variety of life and its tendency to change constantly.
 Every definition of the word has exceptions.

 Random genetic mutations, like the ones that allow bacteria to develop resistance to antibiotics, are extremely common and plenty of them turn out to be beneficial.
-So even if most are harmful, the beneficial ones are what will ultimately stick around and be passed down to offspring because those with beneficial mutations are more likely to survive and reproduce.
+Most are neutral, and despite the harmful ones, the beneficial ones are what will ultimately stick around and be passed down to offspring because those with beneficial mutations are more likely to survive and reproduce.
 My ability to digest milk as an adult is due to a single mutation that happened somewhere in Europe thousands of years ago.
 It gave people a very useful new food source, which made them better at surviving northern climates, and that’s why most of their descendants now are able to digest dairy products.
 You can thank evolution for ice cream.

 There are also cases where genetic material is incorporated from viruses and other organisms, duplicated, or altered in a variety of other ways–random mutation is only one piece of the puzzle.
 I’m sure there are plenty of other factors that could be discussed as well, but I’ll save those for another article dedicated to the subject of evolution.
-The important thing to understand is that it doesn’t matter if most mutations are harmful, because those just die out.
+The important thing to understand is that most mutations are neutral, and the harmful ones don’t matter because those just die out.
 It’s the beneficial ones that stick around.

 Quote: “So what explains atheism’s appeal, especially among the young, urban, and educated?
 My guess is that some people are just confused.
 They would like to believe in God, but falsely believe God has been disproved by science.
 Others are apathetic; they just don’t care.
 But for others, atheism fits nicely into their secular worldview.
 If there is no God, then I get to be my own god.
 If I was made not by a Creator, but by a series of lucky mutations, then there is nothing to keep me from remaking myself in the image of my choosing.”